 Simple Shipping FAQ

-These are common questions related to the EDD Simple Shipping addon.
+These are common questions related to the EDD Simple Shipping extension.

 Does Simple Shipping integrate with my preferred shipping company?